Developer-felix/Python-Django-Ecommerce-Amazon-Clone/README.md

 # Python-Django-Ecommerce-Amazon-Clone

 Developing amazon with django from scratch for kenya Digital market

+Creating a beautiful logo for your site i usually use this free logo design tool https://www.freelogodesign.org.
+Felix recomends you to use this and also save as .png to hid the background,,,,,part of graphics in fixing logos.

 Download the DBeaver from https://dbeaver.io/download/ and create the ER